Where are Sanibel Island and Captiva Island?

 Visit the Sanibel-Captiva Chamber of Commerce – The Official Travel Resource

 Make the Sanibel and Captiva Islands Chamber of Commerce Visitor Center your first stop.
 You’ll find us in a colorful island-style building on your right-hand side immediately after you drive onto the island on Causeway Boulevard.
 Open 365 days a year, our staff is here to answer all of your questions and make you feel at home.
-We have information on accommodations, vacation rentals, daily vacancy list, restaurants, shopping, attractions and much more.
+We have information on accommodations, condominium vacation rentals, daily availability list, restaurants, shopping, attractions and much more.
 For more information, call us at 239-472-1080.

 Traveling Around Sanibel Island